 Additional COVID-19 relief bills have been introduced and may yet pass into law, providing further funds and directives that affect water and wastewater utilities.
 For instance, the “Take Responsibility for Workers and Families Act” would fund a $1.5 billion low-income household customer assistance program, and would prohibit water and wastewater disconnections across the country during the COVID-19 emergency.

 COVID-19 conditions are still rapidly changing.
-Utility operations will likely continue to evolve, creating new financial implications.
+Utility operations will likely continue to evolve, creating new financial implications of COVID-19 and other factors.
 The EFC and many organizations are posting free resources and guidance to utilities on their websites.
 Our resources (including a free recorded webinar) and links to many organizations’ COVID-19 resources are listed here.
 We will continue to update the resources on the webpage and in future blog posts.

 Utilities are critical in serving the public and ensuring public health and safety.
 Working together, utilities are supporting one another and strengthening communities during a difficult time.
 Water and wastewater utility staff have been deemed “essential critical infrastructure workers”.
 Thank you for your continued public service in the face of COVID-19 risks and implications.